supplydev/.github/README.md

 ## Pull Request Templates

-This repository contains PR template to standardize and streamline the pull request process across our projects.
+This repository contains a PR template to standardize and streamline the pull request process across our projects.

 ### How to Use PR Templates

 To use a pull request template, create a new pull request in any of our repositories.
-The available template will be auto populated.
+The available template will be auto-populated.

 ### Adding a New PR Template